hatchluke/BIOL3070-Hatch/Warm-up-mosquitoes-[Hatch].md

 ## 1st Analysis (Barplot)

-The code chunk below aggregates the number of host counts per location and produces a bar plot with blood meal count on the x-axis and each species on the y-axis.
-The barplot shows mosquito blood meals between areas with known WNV-negative pools and areas with known WNV-positive pools among different bird species.
-The barplot provides a visual comparison to quickly distinguish which bird species had the highest blood meal counts in each area.
+The code chunk below aggregates the number of host counts per location and produces a bar plot with bloodmeal count on the x-axis and each species on the y-axis.
+The bar plot shows mosquito bloodmeals between areas with known WNV-negative pools and areas with known WNV-positive pools among different bird species.
+The bar plot provides a visual comparison to quickly distinguish which bird species had the highest bloodmeal counts in each area.

 ``` r
 ## import counts_matrix: data.frame with column 'loc_positives' (0/1) and host columns 'host_*'